erikdrobne/SwiftUICoordinator/README.md

 For better understanding, I recommend that you take a look at the example project located in the `SwiftUICoordinatorExample` folder.

-## 🤝 Contributions:
+## 🤝 Contributions

-Contributions are welcome!
+Contributions are welcome to help improve and grow this project!

-If you find any issues, have suggestions for improvements, or want to add features, please open an issue or submit a pull request.
+### Reporting bugs

+If you come across a bug, kindly open an issue on GitHub, providing a detailed description of the problem.
+Include the following information:

+- steps to reproduce the bug
+- expected behavior
+- actual behavior
+- environment details (Swift version, etc.)

+### Requesting features

+For feature requests, please open an issue on GitHub.
+Clearly describe the new functionality you'd like to see and provide any relevant details or use cases.

+### Submitting pull requests

+To submit a pull request:
+1. For the repository.
+2. Create a new branch for your changes.
+3. Make your changes and test thoroughly.
+4. Open a pull request, clearly describing the changes you've made.

+Thank you for contributing to SwiftUICoordinator! 🚀

 **If you appreciate this project, kindly give it a ⭐️ to help others discover the repository.**